 Note: 'SHIBOR' is the Shanghai Inter-Bank Offered Rate.
-Latest inflation data are for June.
-Sources: China National Bureau of Statistics; Refintiv Datastream; People's Bank of China.
+Latest inflation and credit data are for July.
+Sources: China National Bureau of Statistics; Refinitv Datastream; People's Bank of China.
 Return to "What's New".

 The Chinese banking system's risk profile has increased significantly over the past decade - particularly on the liabilities side of its balance sheet